Show image location

 since April 2018 and sharing most of its modules with MapGazer ».

-It is written in C, and follows the object-like
+It is written in C, and follows and extends the object-like

 code conventions »